SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/00-Variable-Arguments(Varargs).md

 In Java, it is also possible to **nest classes** (a class within a class).

-The purpose of nested classes is to **group classes that belong together**, which makes your code more maintainable.
+The purpose of nested classes is to **group classes that belong together**, which makes the code more maintainable.

 - Example of Nested Class: